Additive functionals of exclusion processes from non-equilibrium

 Suppose that the process $\{\eta_t^n: t\geq 0 \}$ starts from an initial distribution $\mu^n$.
 We shall assume $\mu^n$ is close to the Bernoulli product measure $\nu^n_{\rho_0(\cdot)}$ in the sense of relative entropy.
 To simplify the notation, we write In order to observe the evolution of the density in the macroscopic level, the process has to be accelerated by $n^2$.
 The next theorem on the hydrodynamic limit of WASEP is a well known result.
 See Proposition 2.1 of \cite{jm} for instance. \begin{theorem} Assume that $H_n(0)=o(n)$.
-Then for every $t\in [0,T]$, for any continuous function $f:\bb T\to\bb R$ and any $\delta>0$,
+Then for every $t\in [0,T]$, every continuous function $f:\bb T\to\bb R$ and every $\delta>0$,

 where $\rho_t(u)$ is the unique solution of the heat equation

 \end{theorem}